Self-guided Sightseeing Tour #1 in Versailles, France

 Show sight on map

-This equestrian statue of Louis XIV is a bronze equestrian statue of Louis XIV located on the Place d'Armes in front of the Palace of Versailles.
-Until 2008-2009, it was located in the Cour d'Honneur.
+The Equestrian Statue of Louis XIV is a bronze equestrian statue representing the King of France, Louis XIV, located on the Place d'Armes in front of the Palace of Versailles.
+Until 2008-2009, it was in the Cour d'Honneur.

 Wikipedia: Statue équestre de Louis XIV (Versailles) (FR)